Content Warning – Nudity

-Just before midnight they enter a small town.
+It is late evening when they enter a small town.

+It brakes and slows, the driver and his colleague scrutinizing the newly arrived bikers.
 Apparently satisfied that the newcomers seem calm enough, the cops speed up, turning out of the parking lot and away from the seedy bar.
 Derek realizes he’s been holding his breath.

 Cade chuckles.
 ‘Looks like we’ve missed out on some action, Der’!’

 They walk through the sparse crowd and take a seat at the bar.
 Cade lights a cigarette and orders two beers.
 Derek looks surreptitiously around.
-The crowd has noticed them alright, but Cade seems to be at ease so he lets himself relax.
-A guy sides up to the bar and asks if there’s somebody interested in playing pool.
+The crowd has noticed them alright, but Cade seems to be at ease, so he lets himself relax.
+A guy sides up to the bar and casually asks them if they’re interested in playing pool.

 ‘Go ahead, Der’.
 I have some business with the guy over there in the corner.’

+‘Sure.’
 Derek follows the guy over to the pool table.

 ‘I’m Jaaz.
 How much?’

 Derek hesitates.
-He doesn’t have much money left, but these guys don’t seem to play for nothing. ’50.’
+He doesn’t have much money left, but these guys don’t seem to play for nothing.

 ‘OK.
 8-ball?
 You can break for 50.’
 He winks to his friends.